openstack-archive/tripleo-incubator/notes.md

 metal cloud LAN.
 The bootstrap VM uses the rfc5735 TEST-NET-1 range - 192.0.2.0/24 for bringing up nodes, and does its own DHCP etc, so do not connect it to a network shared with other DHCP servers or the like.
-The instructions in this document create a bridge device ('ooodemo') on your machine to emulate this with virtual machine 'bare metal' nodes.
+The instructions in this document create a bridge device ('br99') on your machine to emulate this with virtual machine 'bare metal' nodes.

 Detailed instructions